An epic journey through Central America from Mexico to Honduras on the trail of ancient and modern Maya civilisations.

 Sumidero CanyonTransfer on arrival at Tuxtla Gutierrez Airport to Chiapa de Corzo (30mins) for a boat journey through the 1,000m deep Sumidero Canyon spotting caiman and exotic birds on the way.
 Following this 2 hour boat trip, head into Chiapa de Corzo for lunch (included) before continuing to San Cristobal de las Casas (1 hour).Tuxtla Gutierrez is the capital of Chiapas state.
 It’s a large, modern city, crossed by wide avenues and dotted with parks and green spaces.
 The central square is Plaza Civica, overlooked by the sixteenth century San Marco Cathedral.
 The city contains a number of museums and cultural centres, including the important Museum of Anthropology and History.

 Drive from Tuxtla Gutierrez to San Cristobal (Road Journey)

 Stunningly located in the fertile Jovel Valley with mountains all around, San Cristobal de las Casas is a charming blend of colonial buildings and local indigenous culture.
-All round the central plaza are buildings built in the 16th and 17th century and are rich in architectural variety.
+All round the central plaza are buildings built from 16th and 17th century rich in architectural variety.
 Just beyond the plaza is the dramatic church and ex-convent of Santo Domingo with a stunning baroque façade.
 Also in San Cristobal are many co-operatives from the local Indian villages selling colourful textiles, age-old handicrafts and beautiful wooden dolls.

 Drive from San Cristobal to Palenque (Road Journey)